-How Much Time to Spend in Central Park/Time Savers:
+How Much Time to Spend in Central Park:

-In-Depth: How much time to spend in Central Park?
-Two-to-four hours.
-I recommend seeing Central Part in two sections: the southern section and the northern section.
+How much time to spend in Central Park?
+1.5-to-4 hours.
+I recommend seeing Central Park in two sections: the southern section and the northern section.

 - Take a tour of Central Park!
 It’s super easy to get lost here, and you can save yourself some valuable “getting lost” time by taking a 1.5-2 hour tour of the park.
 How much time to spend in Central Park greatly depends on whether or not you get lost!

 - Take my self-guided tour of Central Park if you are great with Google Maps but want to dig a little deeper into the park’s history and spend less time wondering what you’re supposed to be looking at.